 Ask older KS2 pupils who have been shown badger videos to design and demonstrate a 'badgerobics' session for EYFS and KS1 pupils to do in assembly.
 It's a great way to get the whole school moving.

 Badger cake sale or competition - pupils (and their parents!) could use their creative skills to bake some badger-themed cakes (other wildlife is acceptable!).

-Here are a couple of examples sent in to us by badger lovers during the Covid-19 lockdown.
+Here are a couple of examples sent in to us by badger lovers.
 Send us your pictures if you try any badger-related cake.